 About

-I am a postdoctoral researcher in the Department of Economics at the University of California, Berkeley, funded by the Swiss National Science Foundation.
-I received my PhD in economics from the University of Basel in 2022.
+I am a postdoctoral fellow in the Department of Economics at the University of California, Berkeley.
+I have a PhD in economics from the University of Basel, Switzerland.

 Research